Phileosopher/commonplace/understanding.md

 - *Rational* thoughts, by contrast to logical ones, are tempered by intuition derived from [feelings](mind-feelings.md).

+APPLICATION: We call things "intuitive", but usually mean "familiar".

 One of the most profound limits to our understanding is that we *always* lock onto whatever we understand to be true.

 - Nobody can ever sincerely and honestly say, "I believe differently than I know".